sg893052/sonic-buildimage/base/primary_encryption_key_infra/Primary encryption key feature HLD.md

 **pwReencrypt** is used to decrypt ciphertext using the old Primary encryption key and re-encrypt it using the newly configured primary encryption key.
 UMF uses this D-BUS API during the key update operation.

+#####  2.2.5.6 **commitUpdateTx**

+UMF uses this API to commit a primary encryption key update transaction.
+This D-BUS API is executed post invoking **startUpdateTx** D-BUS API and re-encrypting protocol passwords.
+Commit API commits the transaction and unblocks the PEKI to start servicing encryption/decryption requests.

 ### 2.2.6 Password re-encryption - Registration framework

 The UMF framework today accepts user configured protocol  passwords from CLI, encrypts them and saves them into CONFIG_DB.
 The protocol dockers decrypt the ciphertext from CONFIG_DB and use it as appropriate.
 On an update of the primary encryption key, these protocol passwords saved in CONFIG_DB must be decrypted using the old encryption key and re-encrypted using the new encryption key.
 This re-encryption of protocol passwords is implemented in the UMF with the aid of a registration mechanism.